CalmGuild/CalmBot-old/README.md

 3. Rename `example.env` to `.env` and input the correct details into the fields

+4: Run `yarn global install ts-node`

-4. Run `yarn --frozen-lockfile` to install all required packages
+5. Run `yarn --frozen-lockfile` to install all required packages

-5. Run `yarn dev` to start the bot
+6. Run `yarn start` to start the bot

 Make sure to create a **bug report** in the form of a *feature request* before submitting any pull requests for new features.
 This will increase the chances of your pull request getting accepted!